An Appetite for Change: Technology Transforming Grocery and Food Service

 This is where Manhattan’s expiry control technology can help.
 Our replenishment solution includes a unique approach to exploiting the lot-level expiration information available from most modern warehouse management systems.
 By factoring in expiration dates of different lots, our technology makes the sawtooth logic much more nuanced and sophisticated – in essence adding tiers – when determining how much product to order when expiration events are expected to occur.

-This ensures that you’re buying enough to meet service levels, maintaining inventory levels that minimise spoilage and replacing the product that does expire.
+This ensures that you’re buying enough to meet service levels, maintaining inventory levels that minimize spoilage and replacing the product that does expire.

-Manhattan Omni Inventory Optimisation (OIO) helps you implement omnichannel and maximise profitability.
-This first-of-its kind approach takes full advantage of all factors – network inventory, channel demand patterns and omnichannel fulfilment strategies – to better align inventory across the network.
+Manhattan Omni Inventory Optimization (OIO) helps you implement omnichannel and maximize profitability.
+This first-of-its kind approach takes full advantage of all factors – network inventory, channel demand patterns and omnichannel fulfillment strategies – to better align inventory across the network.
 The result is lower costs, greater efficiency and a higher return on your inventory assets.
-OIO rebalances the fulfilment/inventory equation so grocery stores can offer the best possible shopper experiences at the lowest cost.
+OIO rebalances the fulfillment/inventory equation so grocery stores can offer the best possible shopper experiences at the lowest cost.

 The one constant in the grocery and food service industries is promotions.
 Loyalty discounts, in-store sales, online sales, paper coupons, digital coupons and buy one, get one free are just a few examples.
 Every day, multiple offers are going out to customers, many of them overlapping.
 Determining the effectiveness of each promotion involves millions – even billions – of data points, making planning demand by hand nearly impossible.

 Manhattan Demand Forecasting brings clarity to promotional planning.
 Using data science and machine learning, it turns mountains of data into an asset.
 This enables you to uncover the likely association and impact that each promotional event had on demand for every individual SKU, leading to improved inventory management, higher margins and lower markdowns.